renchris/replicache-demo-with-nextjs/README.md

 1. **`src/app/page.tsx`**: This file contains the code for the home root front-end page.
 See [NextJS Documentation: Pages](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#pages)

+1. **`src/app/actions/replicache`**: This directory will contain all of our server action files related to Replicache.

 1. **`/appActions.ts`**: This file contains the CRUD functions that interact with Drizzle and our remote SQLite database.

+1. **`/listenActions.ts`**: This file contains the Pusher client-side helper function to listen for pokes.

+1. **`/pokeActions.ts`**: This file contains the Pusher server-side helper function to send pokes.

 1. **`/pullActions.ts`**: This file contains the process pull helper functions.

-1. **`/pushActions.ts`**: This file contains the process push helper functions and the send poke function.
+1. **`/pushActions.ts`**: This file contains the process push helper functions.

-1. **`/replicacheActions.ts`**: This file contains the Replicache action helper functions and the listen for pokes function.

 1. **`/sharedActions.ts`**: This file contains the helper functions that relate to Client Group that are both used by process pull and process push.